-Cardinal José Tolentino de Mendonça, theologian and poet, archivist and librarian of the Holy Roman Church, was born in Funchal, in the island of Madeira, on 15 December 1965.
+Cardinal José Tolentino de Mendonça, Prefect of the Dicastery for Culture and Education, was born in Funchal, in the island of Madeira, on 15 December 1965.
 In 1986 he began to attend the Catholic University of Portugal in the capital, where in 1989 he obtained a licentiate in theology.

 He was ordained a priest for his home diocese on 28 July 1990, and in the same year he enrolled at the Pontifical Biblical Institute in Rome, where he was awarded a licentiate in biblical sciences in 1992.
 In 2004, again at the Catholic University of Portugal in Lisbon, he completed his formation with a doctorate summa cum laude in biblical theology with a text on the Gospel of Luke (7: 36-50, the scene of the encounter between Jesus and the sinful woman in the house of Simon, the Pharisee), with as relator the Jesuit exegete Jean-Noël Aletti.
 He subsequently carried out research at the Straus Institute for the Advanced Study of Law and Justice in New York (2011-2012).